 Fault finding has changed over the years.
 In many ways servicing has become more efficient.
 Diagnosis has become very product-specific and often done to laid-down procedures.
 A downside of this is that engineers are not given the opportunity to go ‘off piste’ and learn for themselves.

-Further to a teaching aid, to get people thinking and talking, you could also use this as a tool to estimate how much heat your radiators could emit if working at lower (heat pump friendly) temperatures.
-You just need to list out your radiator types and sizes. [see below for suggestions]
+Further to a teaching aid to get people thinking and talking, you could also use this as a tool to estimate how much heat your radiators could emit if working at lower (heat pump friendly) temperatures.
+You just need to list out your radiator types and sizes and compare temperatures they would operate at given different heat outputs

 Points to note